NVIDIA/NeMo/README.md

     - These steps will be noted below, so just note them and delete the template text

 7) Write down post content
-    - This is extended markdown - al ordinaryl markdown rules apply.
+    - This is extended markdown - all ordinary markdown rules apply.
     - Extensions are listed below :
     - References of Material for MkDocs has a great section about all the extension - https://squidfunk.github.io/mkdocs-material/reference/
     - These have mostly been enabled already, you can directly use them.